postcss/postcss/API.md

 media.before //=> '\n'
 ```

-Default value is `\n`, except first rule in root where `before` will be empty.
+This is a code style property.

-### `afterName`
+### `atrule.afterName`

-Code style property with space symbols between at-rule name and parameters.
+The space symbols between the at-rule's name and its parameters.

+The default value is ` `.

 ```js
 var root  = postcss.parse('@media\n  print,\n  screen {}\n');